 Below are the winners in all categories of the 2018 competition.
-The August 2018 issue of MJSA Journal will profile all of the first-place honorees.
+The August 2018 issue of MJSA Journal profiled all of the first-place honorees.

 Open to all independent or company-employed designers, the Professional Design Excellence Category celebrates work that exemplifies the best of contemporary jewelry design.
 The winners show a thorough grounding in the tradition of fine design, along with an eagerness for experimentation and innovation.
 By meeting the highest standards of craftsmanship and creativity, these designs truly deserve their award-winning status.